Kisuke-CZE/androidPhones_setup/README.md

 You also need to enable USB Debugging in your phone.

 # Usage
-Just clone this repository and in `prep_scripts` directory you can find scripts which just launches setup for predefined phones.
+Just clone this repository and run `prepare_phone.sh` in it's root directory which will try to autodetect your phone model and launch setup for it if it's defined.

-If you want to create script/preset for your phone, just copy one of launchers in `prep_scripts` and adjust variables `VENDOR` and `MODEL`.
-Also create corresponding structure in `devices` directory.
+If you want to create script/preset for your phone, jus create corresponding structure in `devices` directory.
 Structure should be `VENDOR/MODEL`.

+You can find correct values of `VENDOR` and `MODEL` which your phone reports by running `prepare_phone.sh test`

 In phone model specific directory, you can create files: